 Landlord insurance typically covers the property owner for the entire year as opposed to a few days to a week, and some policies do not cover stays shorter than a few months.
 But there some landlord insurance policies that are specifically designed for short-term rental situations.

-Landlord insurance should cover your property for inclusions such as accidental damage, damage caused by storms and natural disasters, theft or malicious damage by a tenant (a paying guest), public liability in case a tenant is injured on the property.
+Most landlord insurance policies should cover your property for inclusions such as accidental damage, damage caused by storms and natural disasters, theft or malicious damage by a tenant (a paying guest), and public liability in case a tenant is injured on the property.

-Renting a part of your own home is not usually a scenario covered by ordinary home and contents insurance and can even void your policy because it is considered a commercial use of the property rather than private use.
+Renting a part of or all of your home is not usually a scenario covered by ordinary home and contents insurance and can even void your policy in some cases, because it is considered a commercial use of the property rather than private use.

 If homeowners aren’t covered, they can face expensive repairs of their property after a renter leaves.
 Even worse, they could face expensive public liability claims if a renter is injured while staying on their property – which could amount to hundreds of thousands of dollars.

-Make sure contact your insurer and check your coverage.
+If you aren’t sure about what’s covered under a policy you hold, contact your insurer and check your coverage.

-Don’t forget that ShareCover should just be an add-on to a standard home and contents insurance policy.
+Don’t forget that ShareCover is typically used as an add-on to a standard home and contents insurance policy.
 We can help you compare home and contents insurance on our website.

-But for that extra peace of mind and certainly if you’re planning on offering longer stays, you really need to think about landlord insurance.
+But for that extra peace of mind if you’re planning on offering longer stays, you may wish to consider landlord insurance.